xmos/vocalfusion-avs-setup/README.md

 - Either

    Raspberry Pi 3 with Micro-USB power supply (min.
-2A)
-   Raspberry Pi 4 with USB-C power supply (min.
-3A)
+2A) and HDMI cable Raspberry Pi 4 with USB-C power supply (min.
+3A) and Micro HDMI to Standard HDMI (A/M) Cable

 - MicroSD card (min.
 16GB)
 - Powered speakers with audio 3.5mm analogue plug